m-lab/ndt-server/spec/ndt7-protocol.md

 that's filling as the test proceeds.
 The `MinRTT` can also be useful to verify we're using a reasonably nearby-server.
-Also, an unreasonably small RTT when the link is 2G or 3G could indicate a performance enhancing proxy, one can compare `TCPInfo.MinRTT` against `WSInfo.MinRTT` to get additional evidence supporing this case.
+Also, an unreasonably small RTT when the link is 2G or 3G could indicate a performance enhancing proxy, one can compare `TCPInfo.MinRTT` against `WSPingInfo.MinRTT` to get additional evidence supporing this case.

 The times (`BusyTime`, `RWndLimited`, and `SndBufLimited`) are useful to